harism/android-pagecurl/README.md

 * CurlMesh - which handles actual curl calculations and everything related to its rendering.
 * CurlView - which is responsible for providing rendering environment - but more importantly - handles curl manipulation.
-Meaning it receives touch events and repositions curl based on it.
+Meaning it receives touch events and repositions curl based on them.
 While this sounds something utterly trivial, it really isn't, and becomes more complex if curl didn't happen around a cylinder.
 Depending on what you're trying to achieve of course.
-For me it was most important from the beginning that 'paper edge' follows cursor at all times.
+For me it was most important from the beginning that 'paper edge' follows pointer at all times.

 Anyway, here are a few links describing this page curl implementation somewhat well.
 Only difference is that instead of using a static grid I implemented an algorithm